Soft Bound, 503 pages, 8.5"x11"x1.14", 1089 photos and drawings ISBN 978-1-7341256-1-0

 See below for other retailers.

+The definitive reference on acoustic guitar construction.
 The result of over twenty years of research to identify, catalog, and assess acoustic guitar construction techniques, Building the Steel String Acoustic Guitar is the most comprehensive source of modern steel string guitar construction information available.
 Designed specifically to be accessible to the first-time guitar builder, information is presented as a series of small and well-defined construction operations.
 Historical information and background theory is provided where appropriate for each of these operations.
 Construction is presented using tools that most woodworkers already have, supplemented by a minimal set of special-purpose guitar-making tools.
 The construction techniques make heavy use of simple jigs and fixtures which help achieve precision results.
 Guitar construction operations that novice builders find to be difficult and confusing are broken down into easy-to-understand parts and are explained in step-by-step detail.
 Commonly made construction mistakes are pointed out, along with instructions for fixing them.
 Important details of construction that may not be obvious to first time guitar makers are carefully described.

 This lavishly illustrated book has over 500 pages and contains more than 1000 photos and drawings.
 Features of the book include: